 Many of my clients are asking “shouldn’t we be building a mobile application”?

-New 2015 research from Localytics highlights the high attrition rate of new users for apps.
+Research from Localytics highlights the high attrition rate of new users for apps.
 The Localytics survey results showed that 58 percent of users “churn,” or become inactive, in the first 30 days after they download an app.
 By month 3, the attrition rate jumped to 75%.
 The sweet spot for making new users “sticky” appears to be 3 uses in the first month after download.
 Users who reach or exceed this hurdle tend to continue as active users longer term.

 Mobile apps can be expensive to develop and are not for every business.
 Many are used to increase loyalty among existing customers and thus are particularly good for customer retention but are not necessarily effective for customer acquisition.
 And mobile apps also tend to be highly functional in purpose and/or leverage smartphone assets such as GPS and locational tracking.
 So how should you decide if making an investment in the development of a mobile app makes sense for your business?